 The test is useful in several areas:

 - To the medical researchers, The test showed that HIV is never "latent" but is always multiplying.
 Many people without symptoms of AIDS and with high count of CD4 cells also had high levels of viral loads.
 If the virus were latent, the test would not have found any HIV particles in the blood.

 - For prognosis, Viral load can help predict how long someone will stay healthy.
 The higher the HIV viral load, the faster the progression of the disease.

-- For prevention, Viral load predicts how easy it is to pass HIV on to another person.
+- To prevention, Viral load predicts how easy it is to pass HIV on to another person.
 The higher the viral load, the greater the risk of HIV transmission.

 - For the management of therapy , The test shows whether the treatment can control the virus throughout its replication cycle.
 Current guidelines (Fact Sheet 404) Suggest baseline (pretreatment) measurement of viral load.
 The treatment works by lowering the viral load level by at least 90% within 8 weeks.
 The viral load should continue to fall to below 40 copies within 6 months (after I suggest this reading see this link and note that, among so many things, it is absurd to deny work to a person living with HIV or AIDS).
 The viral load should be measured within 2 to 8 weeks after the start of treatment or if treatment has been changed.
 It should be monitored every 6 months after patients with good adherence reach an undetectable viral load and are clinically stable in their treatment for 2 or 3 years.
 According to the guidelines, treatment failure is indicated by a confirmed viral load above 200 copies.